nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 n/Johnson Doe` Edits the phone number and name of the 1st member to be `91234567` and `Johnson Doe` respectively.
+*  `edit 1 tg/91234567 n/Johnson Doe` Edits the telegram handle and name of the 1st member to be `91234567` and `Johnson Doe` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing tags.

 ### Locating members by name: `find`